 - you can easily track this KPI with Google Analytics if you have the signup event set up there as well.

-- filter the organic search traffic to show only “new” first time visitors because using all of the organic search visitors as a KPI will also count in returning users who use Google search engine to navigate to your page.
+- filter the organic search traffic to show only “new” first-time visitors because using all of the organic search visitors as a KPI will also count in returning users who use the Google search engine to navigate to your page.

 - since SEO and content marketing success lies in the compound effect over time and is slow to show meaningful results, don’t pick overly aggressive quarterly goals (unless you already have great resources and processes in place and have worked on the same KPI during the previous quarters as well and are expecting to start seeing more results based on that work).